Configuring pfSense Firewall for Security

 - Set a hostname and domain name for the

-VM. - Uncheck
+pfSenseVM. - Uncheck

-. - Set your local timezone, then click
+Override DNS, then clickNext. - Set your local timezone, then click

-. - Scroll to the RFC1918 Networks section and uncheck
+Next. - Scroll to the RFC1918 Networks section and uncheck

-Block RFC1918 Private Networks
+Block RFC1918 Private Networks.

 This is required because weβre using a private IP on the WAN interface. - Leave other settings as-is, then click

-. - Set a new
+Next. - Set a new

-password, store it securely, and clickReload
+adminpassword, store it securely, and clickReload. - Click

 βοΈ Interface Renaming